Alexander C. Hanson: Federal Republican

 Hanson launched the Federal Republican and Commercial Gazette in Baltimore in 1808 and merged it with another publication the following year.
 The Federal Republican was known as one of the nation's most extreme Federalist newspapers.
 On June 22, 1812, four days after the beginning of the War of 1812, a mob that was irritated by his articles denouncing the administration destroyed his office.
 On July 28, he reissued the paper from another building, where he was joined by a group of armed allies.
 When that building was besieged by a mob, Hanson and his group fired, killing two.
 On the morning of July 29, Hanson and his group surrendered to Mayor Edward Johnson, who had come to personally defuse the situation, and were escorted to jail.
 That evening, the mob stormed the jail, and Hanson was beaten and left for dead.
 James M. Lingan, a military officer who came to Hanson's defense, died as a result of the violence.
 Hanson also received help from Revolutionary War Hero and father of Robert E. Lee, Henry Lee III, who received grave injuries.
 Another man John Thompson recounts being tarred and feathered by the mob and stated that the rioters brought a field gun to besiege Hanson's house, although the arrival of the mayor and other city officials stopped it from being fired.
 Hanson moved the paper to Georgetown, D.C., where he published it unmolested.
 Hanson later moved to Elkridge, Maryland.

 United States Congress

 In 1812, Hanson was elected as a Federalist representing the third district to the Thirteenth and Fourteenth Congresses, serving from March 4, 1813, until his resignation in 1816.
 Hanson was elected a member of the American Antiquarian Society in 1815.
 He was an unsuccessful candidate in 1816 for election to the Maryland House of Delegates, but was elected as a Federalist to the United States Senate to fill the vacancy caused by the resignation of Robert Goodloe Harper.
 He served as senator from December 20, 1816, until his own death on his estate, "Belmont", near Elkridge, Maryland.
+Hanson died without having ever fully recovered from his injuries.